umihoshijima/umihoshijima.github.io/research.md

 In the California Current, the large-scale seasonal drivers of pH and temperature are relatively well-understood.
 Less poorly understood, however, is the spatiotemporally disparate local drivers – e.g. the ability of seasonally stratified water to create more intense low-pH/oxygen regimes in the nearshore, as well as the contributing effect of large-standing photosynthetic biomass (kelp, seagrass).
 I considered its potential to adapt stress-resistant populations, or conversely, the potential to create refugia to harbor vulnerable populations among the mosaic of pH and oxygen regimes throughout the coast.

+Published work:

 ### Juvenile pteropods in Antarctica

+With this work, we sought to investigate how Antarctic pteropods – a shelled zooplankton – would fare under current and future extremes of pH when combined with a near-future temperature stress.
+We decided to measure metabolic rate via respirometry, measuring how much oxygen the organisms respired at various conditions.

+We ultimately found that pteropods responded to low pH stress by increasing their resting metabolism.
+This interacted additively with temperature stress, indicating that pteropods would need to devote more energy into resting metabolism, pH regulation and shell repair under near-future conditions.

 Published Work: